January 19, 2020 | Sunday 3:00 p.m.

 Particularly noted for his “crystalline diction and pure, evenly produced tone” (Miami Herald), countertenor Reginald Mobley is in great demand for baroque, classical and modern repertoire.
 Notable past engagements include European tours with the English Baroque Soloists led by Sir John Eliot Gardiner, Purcell’s King Arthur with the Academy of Ancient Music in London, Handel’s Messiah with both the Royal Scottish National Orchestra and the New Jersey Symphony, and several appearances with the Philharmonia Baroque Orchestra.

-This program features primarily baroque composers born in the Americas, along with the works of late 19th / early 20th C. African-American composers Florence Price and Josiah Holland.
+This program features primarily baroque composers born in the Americas, along with the works of late 19th / early 20th C. African-American composers Florence Price and Justin Holland.